dat550-Fakeddit/ProjectMain/data/README.md

     counters = [0, 0]
     ```

-If the count (the requested number of entries in the new dataset) is for example 60 000, then 30 000 of each label (provided 2_way_label category) will be present in the new train dataset.
+If the count (the requested number of entries in the new dataset) is 60 000, then 30 000 of each label (provided "2_way_label" category) will be present in the new train dataset.

 The script also automatically generates datasets for test and validate.
 The size of these datasets will be 20 % the size of the train dataset.

 **NB**: There are cases where there may not be enough labels in a given category to satisfy the requested size.
 In this case, the dataset will still be generated, however, there will be missing entries for that label and thus be smaller than the requested size.
-This also causes the dataset to not be balanced.
+This also causes the dataset to be imbalanced.